catyphram/tagallery/README.md

 ### Client

-The client will be written using Vue.js with TypeScript, SCSS, Jest and Cypress.
-Seek the [Vue Cli ducumentation](https://cli.vuejs.org/) for information on how to serve, build and test the application.
+The client is written using Vue.js with TypeScript, SCSS, Jest and Cypress.
+Vuex is used for state management and Vue Material (Material Design) for the layout and styling.

+Seek the [Vue Cli ducumentation](https://cli.vuejs.org/guide/cli-service.html#using-the-binary) for more information on how to serve, build and test the application via the command line or the Vue Cli UI.